Flo & Eddie: Mid-1980s

 In 1984, as 'The Turtles... featuring Flo & Eddie' (together with three other groups from the 1960s: Gary Puckett, Spanky and Our Gang, and the Association), they traveled across the U.S. and Canada as The Happy Together Tour.
 The following year, they got together with the Buckinghams, Gary Lewis and the Grass Roots, for a 1985 version.
 For the eight months the tour was on the road, it was consistently one of the top 10 grossing tours in the country.

 2000s

-On August 1, 2013, Flo & Eddie, having gained ownership of the Turtles' recorded output, filed a lawsuit against satellite radio broadcaster Sirius XM for failing to pay sound-recording royalties in the states of New York, California, and Florida.
+On August 1, 2013, Flo & Eddie, having gained ownership of the Turtles' recorded output, filed a lawsuit against satellite radio broadcaster SiriusXM for failing to pay sound-recording royalties in the states of New York, California, and Florida.
 On September 22, 2014, a California judge ruled that under state law, Sirius XM had to pay to digitally broadcast pre-1972 sound recordings.
 On June 22, 2015, a Florida judge ruled in favor of Sirius XM, as that state has no specific legislation concerning sound recording property rights.
 A few days later, Sirius XM agreed to pay $210 million to major record labels.
 On November 28, 2016, Sirius XM agreed to pay between $25–99 million to the pre-1972 song owners.